James Alleyn (judge)

 Chief Justice of the Common Pleas for Ireland and Lord Chief Justice of Ireland.

 Background and early career

-Alleyn was born in County Meath, he later owned lands.
+Alleyn was born in County Meath: he later owned lands in that county.
 He became a justice of the liberty of Ulster in 1425, and was knighted in the same year.

 In 1427, he was sent to England by the Parliament of Ireland together with the Lord Chief Justice, Sir Henry Fortescue, to complain to the English Crown of the numerous wrongs suffered by the people of Ireland.

 Some of these "wrongs" were personal grievances, as Fortescue and Alleyn complained of the insults and assaults they had suffered in connection with the mission itself, including a claim that they had been physically assaulted.
 The Crown ordered that those responsible for the injuries to Fortescue and Alleyn should be punished.
 The mission is generally considered to have been a failure.